A Wilderness Mind at Home

 You find that often times your own words are more destructive than anything else you do, or anything else out there.
 So always be clear that when you open your mouth to say something, you have a purpose.
 You want your words to serve that purpose.
 Once they’ve served the purpose, then you stop.

 Learning how to cut down on your outside chatter helps to really cut down on your inside chatter as well, because you learn to start investigating your own thoughts with those same principles: What’s true, what’s beneficial?
 If it’s not true, don’t think about it.
 If it’s not beneficial, even if it is true, don’t think about it.
 Try to find the right time and the right place to think about things.
 Learning these habits in your outside behavior helps a lot in learning how to apply them inside.

 The fourth principle is, for the monks, trying to find wilderness for seclusion.
 For laypeople, it translates into trying to find some measure of seclusion, physical seclusion, wherever you can find it.
 Create a space in your home that’s just your spot for meditating, and don’t do anything else when you’re in that spot.
 Cut back on the amount of unnecessary information you’re taking in from the media so that you’re not cluttering up your mind.

-And try to develop an attitude of wilderness mind.
+Try to develop a wilderness mind.
 Remember what it’s like to be in the wilderness: You’re out, away from your daily responsibilities.
 It’s just you and nature.
 All the affairs of the world start to seem really small, really petty, and the concerns that loom so big in your life start seeming a lot smaller.
 You get more in touch with the big issue in life, which is how the mind treats itself.

 So try to develop that attitude as you go through life.
 Try to maintain periods of physical seclusion, and then try to keep that wilderness mind going wherever you are as you stay with the breath.
 Because the values of the wilderness mind help to repel a lot of the unhealthy values that come in from society.